The Best Dog Calming Treats That Actually Work

 11 Best Dog Calming Treats in 2025

-Before anything else, let’s head straight to our list of the best dog calming treats you can buy today.
+Before anything else, let’s head straight to our list of the best dog calming treats you can buy today that don't feature hemp as the main ingredient.
+(If you prefer hemp-based dog calming treats, check out this guide!)

 NaturVet Calming Dog Chews